 “We view competency-based education as not only a way to reduce the overall cost of earning a degree, but also a way of providing students the freedom and control to earn a degree on their own terms,” said Brendan Farley, Walden University’s executive director of product management.
 “By doing both, we believe we can make high-quality degree programs more accessible to those who don’t have the time and money to complete traditional course-based programs.”

 With competency-based education, students don’t enroll in courses.
 Instead, they master specific advanced skills, or competencies, at a pace that is within the scope of the program but works well for the student.
 Faculty members and academic coaches play a large role guiding students through the program.
 In addition, the online university provides specific learning resources while students apply their own knowledge acquired through work, life experiences, and prior education.
 As a mastery of each competency is demonstrated through competency-based assessments, credit is earned.
 Once a mastery of all the competencies in the competency-based program is shown, a degree or certificate is awarded.

 When it comes time to compare colleges and universities, it is important to consider the competency-based education programs being offered.
-Walden University currently offers three competency-based master’s programs and two online graduate certificate programs.
+Walden University currently offers four competency-based master’s programs, five bachelor's programs and two online graduate certificate programs.
 They include: